 Amaryllis Bulb’s Dormant Period

-Once the weather begins to get cooler you can bring you plant inside.
-It needs to be kept in a cool dark place – a basement or frost free shed is ideal.
+Once the weather begins to get cooler you can bring your plant inside.
+It needs to be kept in a cool dark place – a basement or frost-free shed is ideal.

-Leave the bulb alone for 6 to 8 weeks and do not water.
+Leave the bulb alone for 6 to 8 weeks and do not water it.
 The bulb needs this dormant period in order to re-bloom.

 Getting Your Amaryllis To Flower Again